Planning & Zoning

 · We recommend frequently checking this page for updates.

-Ordinance UpdatesOver the past year, Scott County staff has been meeting with the County planning advisory commission, township officials and key stakeholders to discuss revisions to the zoning and subdivision ordinances.
-The revisions to these land use and land development regulations are needed to implement the 2040 Comprehensive Plan.
+Ordinance UpdatesIn 2019-20, Scott County staff met regularly with the County planning advisory commission, township officials and key stakeholders to discuss revisions to the zoning and subdivision ordinances.
+The revisions to these land development regulations were needed to implement the 2040 Comprehensive Plan.

 - Establishes four new zoning districts: rural business (RBR), heavy industrial (I-2), hamlet mixed use overlay (HMU) and closed landfill restricted (CLR)